LangChain: The Framework for Orchestrating LLM Applications

 - Semantic Kernel[4] by Microsoft.
 More aligned with .NET but Python available.

 The right choice depends on how much of the framework you actually need and how much magic you tolerate underneath.
+The same criteria you’d apply when comparing text embeddings — start simple, measure, migrate when it makes sense.

 - Prototypes, hackathons, exploration: LangChain.
 Saves hours of plumbing.